sando168/CSCI4211-PA2-rdt3.0-Stop-and-wait-Protocol/README.md

 ##### Packets lost, no corrupted packets
 Edit simulator.java variables **lossprob** = 0.9 and **corruptprob** = 0.0.
-stop-and-wait protocol completely recovers from packet loss by resending packet after timer expires and/or sending NAK packets.
+stop-and-wait protocol completely recovers from packet loss by resending the lost packet after the timer expires and/or sending NAK packets.
 Console Output:

     recieving aaaaaaaaaaaaaaaaaaaa